How to Get Your Dog to Stop Barking

 Barking in Domestic Dogs: Context Specificity and Individual Identification

-Vivian Zottola, MSc, an applied anthrozoologist, dog psychologist, subject matter expert, and research associate with the Center for Canine Behavior Studies, Inc. She runs her own practice in Boston, MA, specializing in the prevention and resolution of behavior challenges between humans and pet companion dogs and produces the podcast Click Therapy for Dogs and the People Who Love Them.
+Vivian Zottola, MSc, is an applied anthrozoologist, dog psychologist, member of the Dog Writers Association of America, and research associate with the Center for Canine Behavior Studies, Inc. She runs her own practice in Boston, MA, specializing in the prevention and resolution of behavior challenges between humans and pet companion dogs.
+She also produces the podcast Click Therapy for Dogs and the People Who Love Them.
+Find her on Instagram.

 Behavior & Training